Vivekananda Institute of Professional Studies: History

-Admission Processes
+Admission processes

-Admissions at VIPS are on the basis on the merit of the candidate drawn on the basis of the Common Entrance Test (CET) conducted by GGSIPU.
+Admissions at VIPS are on the basis on the merit of the candidate drawn on the basis of the Common Entrance Test (CET & CUET) and other such procedures of the GGSIPU.
 For all courses covered under CET, the university prepares a list of candidates in the order of merit in each category.

 Recognition and accreditation

 VIPS is approved by the All India Council for Technical Education (AICTE).
 It has been accredited by the National Assessment and Accreditation Council (NAAC) with an "A++" grade.

 Its BCA course was ranked all India 15th and the BBA course was ranked All India 36th rank in the year 2021.